 Independent Insurance Agents Vs Captive Insurance Agents

 Field Marketing Organizations or FMOs are not one size fits all.
-Each FMO is unique with how they run their business.
+Each FMO is unique in how they run their business.
 This can vary from being truly independent, part of a larger FMO, working with independent insurance agents, or recruiting career insurance agents.

 Being an Independent Insurance Agent